Skip to main content

 Step 2

-A Pennsylvania-licensed provider reviews your intake and either prescribes a protocol or tells you a peptide is the wrong tool and why.
+A Pennsylvania-licensed provider reviews your intake and either prescribes a matched protocol or tells you a peptide is the wrong tool and why.

 Step 3